 After a few hundred years we may be close to the uttermost frontiers of scientific learning, though its propositions are hard to grasp and lie far from day to day use.
-But in thousands of years of conversation, observation and experience, we have explored so little of the heart.
+But in thousands of years of conversation, observation and experience, we have explored so little of the heart and its emotions.
 And yet it is not a complicated organ.
-We know how to astonish it, thrill it, please it and stab it, yet w eare still at a loss to understand it.
+We know how to astonish it, thrill it, please it and stab it, but we are still at a loss to understand it.
 Like the weather, its delicately poised agitation is formed by simple but erratic variables.
-It’s made of a jumble of ill-assorted details.
+It’s a jumble of ill-assorted details.
 So it seems complex, but isn’t it merely miscellaneous and overloaded?
 It’s not more intricate than the world of matter, but more elusive and enigmatic.
 We don’t live below the surface, but we do live on a medley of them.

 Emotions narrow us, and so we conclude that they make us whole.

 Our emotions are the body heat of our egoism.

 We get most of our emotions third-hand from the way others evaluate the appearance of things.

 Some people use distressing emotions, such as anger or self-reproach, to syphon off their thoughts from the real source of their distress.
 They work up a sham mood to switch their own or others’ gaze from the real one that they do feel.
 They weep for a deep loss, to steer their thoughts clear of the shallower ones which touch them so much more deeply.

 3 The fragmentary self